The Home Body

 There’s so much death connected to the trans community, and I think people politicise the "gender-bendy" part of my identity so much that they forget I’m an intersectional human being.
 We are all different people with different needs, but one feeling remains familiar yet distant: our time in the womb.
 Feeling a partner’s heartbeat can comfort us, or holding our own and taking deep breaths.
 The Home Body grounds us in preparation for the outside world.

 The conception of this piece began with my relationship with pregnancy and the anxieties around having a safe space to be a mother one day.
-The Biogrown Babies are the first part of The Home Body — a wearable sculptural dress, a trans-parent body made from Worbla, warped and worn.
-Inside the dress will be a glass uterus with a small baby, still attached to the placenta.
-The baby is suspended in utero at the border of two lives—one in the womb, one outside.
+The Biogrown Babies are the first part of The Home Body - a wearable sculptural dress, a trans-parent body made from Worbla, warped and worn.
+Inside the dress will be a water-tight PVC uterus with a small baby, still attached to the placenta.
+The baby is suspended in utero at the border of two lives - one in the womb, one outside.
 Through participation in the installation, we share a mirrored relationship with them.

 My anxiety around being able to have a biological child consumed me at one point.
-I was at a crossroads when I realized my body was growing one way and not the other.
-I was at an age where I hadn’t connected motherhood to the female body—they were two separate thoughts.
+I was at a crossroads when I realised my body was growing one way and not the other.
+I was at an age where I hadn’t connected motherhood to the female body - they were two separate thoughts.
 Years later, I accepted my need to transition, and unknowingly, I had begun to grieve the loss of a life I had yet to live.
 Having a family is scary for anyone, but society’s attitude toward gender-diverse people means I have even more to consider.

 Digital Biogrown Baby design in collaboration with Leo Carlton.
-Special thanks to the technicians Kaz Tsuji, Karsten Goodwin, Verity Cleary, and Ege Tan for their support in bringing The Home Body to life.
+Special thanks to the technicians Kaz Tsuji, Karsten Goodwin, Verity Cleary, Domenico Ceci, Annie Purdy, and Ege Tan for their support in bringing The Home Body to life.

 Each of the babies have their own biogrown element that will develop with their structure as they grow, fully forming or supporting the shape of the baby.